-How is it that I lived in Russia and now live in Israel?
-I see questions from viewers: “Are you Jewish?”, “Why Israel?”, “When are you coming back to Russia?” – and this prompted me to write this post to explain what I am doing in Israel and how I got here.
+How is it that now live in Israel?
+I see questions from viewers: “Are you Jewish?”, “Why Israel?”, “When are you coming back?” – and this prompted me to write this post to explain what I am doing in Israel and how I got here.
 To begin with, I am not a religious person, at all.
 So there is no background of pilgrimage or anything like that.
 I came as a repatriate according to the “Law of Return,” which was passed in Israel in 1950.

 According to this law, Jews, their children and grandchildren are given the right to come to Israel and become citizens.
 That is, if your mother, grandmother or great-grandmother were Jewish and you can prove it with documents, then upon arrival at Ben Gurion Airport in Israel you are issued a second citizenship.
 Then you can get benefits, learn the language, etc. And although I learned about repatriation about 5 years ago, I began to think actively and collect documents after the covid pandemic, and I sent the questionnaire to the embassy only last year.

-So now I do not know when I will return to Russia, because I want to wait for a calmer geopolitical situation.
-I also don’t know where I will be in six months or a year, because the world is big and there are so many interesting and unexplored things in it.
+I don’t know where I will be in six months or a year, because the world is big and there are so many interesting and unexplored things in it.
 My remote activity as a blogger makes it easy to change locations depending on finances, moods, projects, etc. Although I absolutely love it in Israel, I am quite open to new adventures.